I run a software company with 30 engineers. I built this app with AI and none of them.

 I needed something I actually wanted.
 Not a to-do app, not a SaaS dashboard — something I'd use every day.

 Here's my thing: I'm obsessed with football.
 Not watching-on-TV obsessed.
 Going-to-matches obsessed.
 I travel for games.
-I collect stadiums the way some people collect countries.
+I collect stadiums the way some people collect countries — it is called groundhopping, and it is more addictive than it sounds.
 I've been to grounds across Europe — big cathedrals and tiny non-league fields with 200 people and a burger van.

 For years, I tracked it all in Apple Notes.
 A messy list: "Anfield, March 2019.
 Craven Cottage, August 2021."
 No stats, no map, no way to see the full picture.